MattLdwig/100-days-of-code/r1-log.md

 ### R1D59

 Struggled for quite some time with the Tortoise Racing Kata today (JS) before finding a solution with modular arithmetics.
 A quick look back to directives too.

+### R1D60

+VueJS - Completed Vuex Module.
+Learned a lot about states, getters, mutations and actions.